YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Discouraged-Workers-DEMO-0.3.5.0
 ===================
-Discouraged Workers was developing by YGGDRASIL STUDIO, korean indiegame creator.
+Discouraged Workers is developing by YGGDRASIL STUDIO, korean indiegame creator.
 The game is a 4th story of Project DW. <strong>Currently supported only Korean.
 If you Korean, please read <a href="https://github.com/YGGDRASIL-STUDIO/Discouraged-Workers/blob/master/README-ko_KR.md">THIS DOCUMENT.</a></strong>

 Introduce
 ===================
 Discouraged Workers is an episode that takes the korean trend <strong>"The end of the end drama"</strong>.
-Parable of youth's dark and Ga-Yeon's heavy daily.
+Parable of youth's dark and Ga-Yeon's daily.

 Description